Event Leadership Executive Certificate Courses

 Building a Successful Freelance Career in the Events Industry

 The events industry lends itself to entrepreneurship and freelance opportunities.
 In order to succeed, however, you need to understand the necessary skills, pricing, branding and a number of other critical issues.
 This course covers all of this and more.

-Classes are typically held on one Saturday a month in Alter Hall (1801 Liacouras Walk) on Temple University Main Campus.
+Classes are currently available online and in the future will be available in Alter Hall (1801 Liacouras Walk) on Temple University Main Campus.